1.2 Why Use Flux?

 SRA #135 is a petrolatum-based soldering flux, containing Rosin and organic acid activator.
 Unlike many paste fluxes, it contains NO Zinc Chloride or Ammonium Chloride, making it ideal for electrical and electronic repairs.
 The Rosin also leaves a protective coating over the soldered area that can prevent corrosion.

 Flux is necessary to form a proper electrical connection because solder CANNOT bond without it.
-Soldering without a good flux is like trying to put a new registration label onto your license plate without first wiping off the layer of dirt and grime that has accrued on your license plate since last year.
+Soldering without a good flux is like trying to put a new registration label onto your windshield without wiping off the layer of dirt that has accrued on it since last year.
 The surface needs to be clean so the adhesives on the label can do their job.
-If you want your solder to be able to do its job, you need to first remove the layer of oxide that has gathered on the surface of the metal you’re trying to solder.
+If you want your solder to be able to do its job, you need to remove the layer of oxide that has gathered on the surface of the metal you’re trying to solder.
 A good flux, like #135, removes the oxides and sets the stage for the solder.
 The solder follows the flux, as if the flux were clearing a path for the solder and telling it where it to go.
 For many soldering applications, using only flux-core solder wire is sufficient.
 However, there are some distinct benefits of adding an externally applied flux such as the #135 paste.
 These benefits include:

 More Information about Rosin Hardening: